Through the Wildwood

 This winter, after much deliberation, we finally decided it was time to buy a water filter that removed PFAs, chlorine, microplastics, fluoride, arsenic, aluminum, pesticides, lead, glyphosate, diseases, and more from our city tap water.
 Of course the Berkey water filter is a popular choice for a lot of homesteaders and other “crunchy” people, but I discovered some disturbing things about the popular company as I was researching this past autumn.
 I learned that the EPA has issued a stop sale or removal order of Berkey’s supply chain because of the 2022 class action lawsuit against the company.
 The lawsuit claims that the Berkey filtering products do not filter as well as advertised.
-This recent lawsuit in addition to the fact that the Berkey is not independently certified was enough for me to research other filter options: enter British Berkefeld!
+This recent lawsuit and the fact that the Berkey is not independently certified was enough for me to research other filter options: enter British Berkefeld!

 You might be thinking: why is this slow-living blog writing about water filters?
 That’s a great question and one I asked myself when I first started writing this.
 When I write my sourdough blogs, I always encourage readers to filter their water (which is ESSENTIAL to a healthy, active starter and delicious bread).
 I have used an array of filters throughout the years, but none that did the job really well.
 It was my passion for clean, whole ingredients that inspired me to take the plunge and buy the filter of my dreams.
 Sharing resources and tips for a more organic, holistic lifestyle is my passion and writing about clean water is a natural extension of that!
 I wrote this review because it’s what I was looking for and couldn’t find as I did my research.